sithmel/occamsrazor-match/README.md

 isInstanceOf
 =============
-Checks if an object has been built with a specific factory function:
+It checks if an object has been built with a specific factory function:
 ```js
 var isPoint = isInstanceOf(Point);
 ```

 isPrototypeOf
 =============
-Checks if an object is the prototype of another:
+It checks if an object is the prototype of another:
 ```js
 var isPoint = isPrototypeOf(Point.prototype);
 ```